 2. Using Lazy loading

 Lazy loading means that the image loads only when the users scrolls down to its view frame.
 This feature saves a lot of resources, making your page to load a lot faster.

 Here’s an example of lazy loading with fade-in effect.
-When I first accessed this page, only the first 3 images (the number of images depends on how wide your monitor is) were instantly loaded.
+When I first accessed this page, only the first 3 images (the number of images depends on your screen’s size) were instantly loaded.
 As I began to scroll down, I noticed how the rest of the images started to appear, one by one.

 A good WordPress plugin for lazy loading is BJ Lazy Load.
 It’s easy to configure and does a great job.
 Unfortunately, this kind of plugins might not work well with every theme or gallery plugin.